Answered

 thank you very much for your support request.

-Please let me know in case you need further assistance.
+Please let me know in case you have any other questions.

 Best regards,